cchudzicki-ocw-testing/18.s190-iap-2023/content/pages/lecture-notes.md

 Lecture 4: Compact Metric Spaces (TEX)

 Outline: Compact sets on general metric spaces.
-Sequential compactness is equivalent to topological compactness on metric spaces.
+Showing sequential compactness is equivalent to topological compactness, which is equivalent to being totally bounded and complete (on metric spaces).

 ### Lecture 5: Complete Metric Spaces